 - 1. Open a PDF, and choose either way of the following to remove password and security settings. - Choose Protect > Secure Document > Remove Security. - Choose Protect > Secure Document > Security Properties, or choose File > Properties.
-In the Security tab of the Document Properties dialog box, choose No Protection from Security Method menu. - 2.
+In the Security tab for the document properties, choose No Protection from Security Method menu. - 2.
 A Foxit Security message box will prompt to ask whether you are sure to remove security from this document.